nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-02-05-org-search-iteration.md

 ---

 ## Why we did this work
-We first tested the org view with processors and css agents in February and
+We first tested the org view with processors and css agents in February and there were a number of areas highlighted as needing further iteration.
+Off the back of a actions meeting we decided the search terms of claim reference within the process a claim journey and workplace id

 It was found
 - missing scenarios as workplace ID wasn't always to hand